mcpdotdirect/starknet-mcp-server/README.md

 - `get_supported_starknet_networks`: Get a list of supported Starknet networks

 #### Balance Tools
-- `get_starknet_eth_balance`: Get the ETH balance for a Starknet address or StarkNet ID
+- `get_starknet_eth_balance`: Get the ETH balance for a Starknet address or Starknet ID
 - `get_starknet_token_balance`: Get the balance of any token for an address
 - `get_starknet_strk_balance`: Get the STRK token balance for an address
 - `get_starknet_native_balances`: Get all native token balances (ETH and STRK) for an address